 Upload your video or images to your GIF maker.

 Here are a few tools to help this process:

 Edit your GIF to meet your needs, e.g., crop it, add captions, set the speed, and even add special effects depending on which GIF app you’re using.

 Remember: Put all important text on the first slide of your GIF.
 In case a subscriber’s ESP doesn’t support GIFs, they’ll still see the good stuff.

 Once your GIF is ready for the public, download it onto your computer.
 All three tools listed above allow you to download your finished GIF.

 Step 5: Upload Your GIF to Drip

 Inside of your Drip account, head to your email editor.

-To add a GIF to the body of your email, click on the “Insert Image” icon.
+To add a GIF to the body of your email, click on the image icon.

-Once it’s uploaded, click on it.
+Once the GIF is uploaded, click on it.
 It will automatically be placed in the body of your email, and that window will close.